ScraperHub/carsandbids-scraper/README.md

 2. **Update the Scraper with Your Token**

-   - Replace `"YOUR_CRAWLBASE_TOKEN"` in the script with your Crawlbase JS Token.
+   - Replace `"CRAWLBASE_JS_TOKEN"` in the script with your Crawlbase JS Token.

 3. **Run the Scraper**